EEOC Claim: Everything You Need to Know

 Filing a EEOC claim the first steps you should take when you feel you are dealing with workplace harassment or discrimination.4 min read

-Filing a EEOC claim the first steps you should take when you feel you are dealing with workplace harassment or discrimination.
-In the event that the employer fails to take measures to sanction the employee or you can file a charge of discrimination or harassment with the Equal Employment Opportunity Commission (EEOC) or a similar state agency.
+An EEOC claim the first step you should take when you feel you are dealing with workplace harassment or discrimination.
+In the event that the employer fails to take measures to sanction the employee you can file a charge of discrimination or harassment with the Equal Employment Opportunity Commission (EEOC) or a similar state agency.

 The EEOC does not perform random audits of the workplace in search of discrimination.
 Instead, it relies on workers to file complaints on their own.
 Due to the fact the EEOC requires employees to bring charges forward, federal anti-discrimination laws prohibit employers from taking retaliatory measures against an employee for doing so.

 After the EEOC receives your complaint, it will get in touch with you and your employer within 10 days after your filing and follow up with an investigation.
 An investigation can take a couple months to finish depending on the details and complexity of the charge.

 Before Filing Charges

 The agency will not process a discrimination charge online.
 Instead, you have to file by mail or in person.
 However, the EEOC has an online assessment tool that helps you figure out if filing charges is the best course of action.
 If so, you can complete an online intake questionnaire and mail it or deliver it in person to your local EEOC office.